sferes2/sferes2/README.md

 sferes2
 =======

-Sferes2 is a high-performance, lightweight, generic C++ framework for evolutionary computation.
+Sferes2 is a high-performance, multi-core, lightweight, generic C++98 framework for evolutionary computation.
+It is intently kept small to stay reliable and understandable.

+Sferes2 heavily relies on template-based meta-programming in C++ to get both abtraction and execution speed.

 **If you use this software in an academic article, please cite:**